 Tip: Remain confident, and always look for something to learn in each new situation you face.
 Keep a journal of those lessons to deepen the impact.

-3) Use Your Strength Without Harshness
+3. Use Strength Without Being Harsh

 Making difficult decisions, taking action when others hesitate, and owning up to mistakes are the difficult parts of leadership.
 And many people hold off supporting their leaders until they see those things happen, which are signs of inner strength.